 Diet plans to avoid include cleanses and anything that isn't nutritionally balanced.
 Sure, you may lose weight, but at a cost to your long-term health.
 There are many unbalanced, bad diets advertised out there, and it shows the amount of desperation and bad information that is out there in the weight loss industry.
 The worst one I found was the tapeworm diet, where people actually ingest tapeworms to siphon off all the calories they eat.
 (What could possibly go wrong?)

 Dieting doesn't work according to a UCLA study in 2007.
 They found that most people were successful in losing 5 to 10% if their body weight in six months time.
 But over the next four to five years, the majority of dieters regain all of the lost weight, plus more!
 If you read some of the other entries in this challenge, you'll find that there are all sorts of issues that make weight loss much harder than the diet industry paints it.

 The diet industry is in business to make money first, and help clients second.
 Some behave better than others, but the bottom line is always about money.
 And while men are more likely to be overweight, women are the targets of advertising.
 Women are much more worried about how their bodies look from the outside, and they are willing to pay handsomely for diets that often don't work.

-Be careful out there. $72 Billion spent and we still have an worsening obesity epidemic.
+Be careful out there. $71 Billion spent and we still have an worsening obesity epidemic.
+The vast majority of people who attempt diets eventually fail, and even those who temporarily succeed are doomed to gain much of the lost weight back, thanks to set points.
 Seek out the good professionals and avoid the scammers.
 Diets don't work, but lifestyle overhauls do.
 It's a long process that doesn't always work right away.
 But with the right knowledge and attitude, hopefully we can all look more like the lady on the right than the one on the left.